Accounting: Degrees

-At least a bachelor's degree in accounting or a related field is required for most accountant and auditor job positions, and some employers prefer applicants with a master's degree.
+A bachelor's degree or a master's degree in accounting or a related field is required for most accountant and auditor job positions, and some employers prefer applicants with advanced qualifications.
 A degree in accounting may also be required for, or may be used to fulfill the requirements for, membership to professional accounting bodies.
 For example, the education during an accounting degree can be used to fulfill the American Institute of CPA's (AICPA) 150 semester hour requirement, and associate membership with the Certified Public Accountants Association of the UK is available after gaining a degree in finance or accounting.

 A doctorate is required in order to pursue a career in accounting academia, for example, to work as a university professor in accounting.
 The Doctor of Philosophy (PhD) and the Doctor of Business Administration (DBA) are the most popular degrees.
 The PhD is the most common degree for those wishing to pursue a career in academia, while DBA programs generally focus on equipping business executives for business or public careers requiring research skills and qualifications.

 Professional qualifications

-Professional accounting qualifications include the Chartered Accountant designations and other qualifications including certificates and diplomas.
+Professional accounting qualifications include the chartered accountant designations and other qualifications including certificates and diplomas.

 In Scotland, chartered accountants of ICAS undergo Continuous Professional Development and abide by the ICAS code of ethics.
 In England and Wales, chartered accountants of the ICAEW undergo annual training, and are bound by the ICAEW's code of ethics and subject to its disciplinary procedures.

 In the United States, the requirements for joining the AICPA as a Certified Public Accountant are set by the Board of Accountancy of each state, and members agree to abide by the AICPA's Code of Professional Conduct and Bylaws.

 The ACCA is the largest global accountancy body with over 320,000 members, and the organisation provides an 'IFRS stream' and a 'UK stream'.
 Students must pass a total of 14 exams, which are arranged across three levels.